STRIDES/NIHCloudLabAWS/docs/Configure_AWSParrallelCluster.md

     2  vpc-0e87c753286f37eef  ParallelClusterVPC-20191118233938                    5

-After the VPC has been selected, you need to decide whether to use existing subnets or create new ones:
+After the VPC has been selected, you need to decide whether to use existing subnets or create new ones.
+Again for Cloud Lab accounts select **No**:

-    Automate Subnet creation? (y/n) [y]: y
+    Automate Subnet creation? (y/n) [n]: n

 Wait for configuration file to be created:

     Creating CloudFormation stack...
     Do not leave the terminal until the process has finished

-When you have completed the preceding steps, a simple cluster launches into a VPC.
-The VPC uses an existing subnet that supports public IP addresses, if public IP addresses are not supported then check here (placeholder for network config link?)

 **3. Launch Cluster**

      When all settings contain valid values, you can launch the cluster by running the create command:

-    $ pcluster create nameofcluster
+    $ pcluster create <nameofcluster>

 After the cluster reaches the "CREATE_COMPLETE" status, you can connect to it by using your normal SSH client settings.